marsyas/website/tutorial/tutorial.rst

 If you run this script on a rather rhythmical sound file, you will hear noise which follows the sound energy contour of the sound file.

-For example, the **Yin** MarSystem performs the YIN fundamental frequency estimation algorithm on its input audio.

 Controlling the termination of a script
 ---------------------------------------